 In the wake of the Seal Island developments, we adjusted our trips to the Cape Point Shark dive.

 This cage dive takes place just beyond the famous landmark that is Cape Point and in these nutrient-rich waters, we have the possibility of seeing both Mako and Blue sharks.
 We were extremely lucky to have two good patches of weather in June and the trips have been absolutely fantastic.

 In the roughly 20 trips we did in June we saw sharks on all our trips and on most trips we saw both species.
 The water visibility was always 10 meters plus so the actual dive experience has been very good and highly enjoyable.

 Blue sharks are for me one of the best species of sharks to dive with.
 Once they arrive at the boat they are most likely to stay for the whole duration of the trip.
 They are very interactive and make very close passes of the cage.
 They are also completely non-threatening.

 Added to the experience is the chance to see a great variety of open ocean sea birds, the mighty Albatross being included in this group.
-As always, we try to run marine wildlife focused trips and along with the sharks and impressive number of bird species we have also come across humpback whales and schools of common dolphin.
+As always, we try to run marine wildlife-focused trips, and along with the sharks and an impressive number of bird species we have also come across humpback whales and schools of common dolphins.

 The Biggest Mako we have ever seen!

 The highlight of June has been the sighting and interaction with the largest Mako shark we have ever seen.
 On a beautiful weather day off Cape Point, and just before we were to finish up for the morning, a very large shark appeared in the slick.
 Chris was in the water at the time and he was actually the first person to spot it from below.
 It came in with all guns blazing and displaying highly excitable behaviour.
 In fact, I was so excited, this is only the second time I have ever seen Chris get out of the water due to antics from a shark!
 After a few moments, and once it had sussed out the scene around the boat, it quietened down somewhat and Chris was able to get back in.